30 Exciting Things to Do in Osaka, Japan (+ free map!)

 2. Take a cooking class

-If you’ve been following our blog for a while, you might know that we love taking cooking classes on our travels, and have taken courses in 12 countries around the world (and counting!).
-In fact, we took a sushi-making class the last time we were in Japan.
+If you’ve been following our blog for a while, you might know that we love taking cooking classes on our travels, and have taken classes in 12 countries around the world (and counting!).

 We think a good cooking class can give you a unique opportunity to spend time with a local, ask questions, and learn.
 Also, food is such an integral part of a country’s culture that taking a cooking class will give you a perspective you might otherwise miss.